anonaddy/addy.io/source/faq.md

 If you're concerned that your aliases are all linked by your username e.g. @johndoe.anonaddy.com, then you have a couple of options:

-1. You can generate UUID aliases instead, these are all under the root domain and cannot be linked to a user.
+1. You can generate UUID aliases instead, these are all under the parent domain and cannot be linked to a user.
 2. You can add additional usernames and separate your aliases under your these. e.g. you could have one username for personal stuff, another for work, another for hobbies etc.

 #### **What if I don't trust you?**

 It's good to keep your guard up when online so you should never trust anyone 100%.
 I'll try my best to be as honest and transparent as I can but if you still aren't convinced you can always just fire up your own server and self-host this application.
-You'll need to know about server admin and PHP.
+You'll need to know about server administration and PHP.
 I'll be adding more details on how to do this soon.

 #### **What is the maximum number of recipients I can add to an alias?**